 Our work

-We are a Scottish-registered charity, fighting to end animal suffering and stop rabies in the Meru district of Tanzania since 2015.
+We are a Scottish-registered charity, fighting every day to end animal suffering and stop rabies in the Meru district of Tanzania.
+Operating from our permanent base at The Gongo Centre, we:

-• We save and care for sick and suffering animals, provide training for local vets and educate communities in animal handling and rabies prevention, working in partnership with our sister charity Mbwa Wa Africa Animal Rescue.
+• Save and care for sick and suffering animals and educate communities in animal handling and rabies prevention, in partnership with our sister charity Mbwa Wa Africa Animal Rescue.

-• We fight rabies through animal vaccination and sterilisation campaigns, delivered in partnership with global non-profits, grassroot partners and volunteers from around the world.
+• Fight rabies through animal vaccination and sterilisation campaigns, delivered in partnership with global non-profits, grassroots partners and volunteers from around the world.

 We call our approach Four Steps to Freedom.